 JLARC staff surveyed new K-12 public school teachers in Virginia about their teacher preparation, experiences with the state licensure process, and first year of teaching.
 New teachers were defined to include individuals who began teaching in a Virginia public school after January 1, 2022.
-JLARC received responses from response rate).
+JLARC received responses from 917 teachers (25 percent response rate).
 See Appendix B for more information.